openpracticelibrary/openpracticelibrary/src/pages/practice/hackathon.md

   10. What's Next

+  ## Suggested Practices

-  The suggested practices and tools to take advantage of during a Hackathon includes:
+  Below you can find the suggested practices and tools to take advantage of during a Hackathon.

   * [Agile Agenda ](https://openpracticelibrary.com/practice/agile-agenda/)